 If you are dealing with severe sciatica, it is, of course, best to talk to your doctor.
 I struggled with walking when my sciatica pain was at its worst, but gradually, I was able to do more and more.
-Now a lot of core focused exercises I do is aimed at prevention and overall building strength.
+Now a lot of core-focused exercises I do are aimed at prevention and overall building strength.

 You can check out the links to some of my favorite exercises below.

 - Walking – excellent for gentle strengthening and stretching